Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Hypertension — As noted above, the addition of either a selective or a nonselective NSAID to the medications taken by someone with hypertension can result in a loss of blood pressure control.
 If NSAIDs are required, they should be used at the lowest effective dose and for the shortest duration necessary for the given indication.
 If chronic use of NSAIDs is anticipated, changes in blood pressure medications may be required.

 Ulcer disease — Those who have had a stomach or intestinal ulcer are at an increased risk of another ulcer while taking an NSAID.
-People being treated for ulcers should consult their healthcare provider about the safety of taking NSAIDs or drugs containing aspirin.
+People being treated for ulcers should consult their health care provider about the safety of taking NSAIDs or drugs containing aspirin.
 People over 65 years of age have an increased risk of developing ulcers when taking NSAIDs.
-(See "Patient information: Peptic ulcer disease (Beyond the Basics)".)
+(See "Patient education: Peptic ulcer disease (Beyond the Basics)".)

 Reducing ulcer risk — The risk of developing ulcers can be reduced by taking an anti-ulcer medication in addition to an NSAID.
 Anti-ulcer agents that reduce gastrointestinal damage from NSAIDs include: